charlie-ogier/EmptyFoldersCheck/README.md

 # EmptyFoldersCheck
-To find and fix empty folders in a Gamabs program to stop SVN commit errors Charlie Ogier 2016
+To find and fix empty folders in a Gambas programs to help prevent SVN commit errors Charlie Ogier 2016